Old Ford Lock (Regent's Canal)

-Old Ford Lock is a lock on the Regent's Canal, between Globe Town and Old Ford in the London Borough of Tower Hamlets.
+Old Ford Lock is a lock on the Regent's Canal in the Bethnal Green located in the London Borough of Tower Hamlets.

 The associated lock cottage, and stables were designated Grade II listed buildings in 1990.
 Thames lighters using the canal would have horses provided by the operators of the canal.
-Horses would be changed at City Road Lock - where the canal enters the Islington Tunnel; and at Camden Lock.
+Horses would be changed at City Road Lock - where the canal enters the Islington Tunnel - and at Camden Lock.

-The lock has facilities for taking on water; and rubbish and chemical toilet waste disposal.
+The lock has facilities for taking on water and for disposal of rubbish and chemical-toilet waste.